 - Wind Data (at sea level) – Wind speed, direction, and gusts at the sea surface

 - Wind Data (lidar) – Average wind speed, direction and gust at six different heights

 - Wave Data – Wave height, period, and direction.

-All of the data were transmitted via satellite and are publicly available on the PNNL website.
-If you are not registered, visit the registration page to access the data.
-Following the deployments, the full data sets can be accessed through the Atmosphere to Electron’s (A2e) Data Archive and Portal.
+All of the data were transmitted via satellite and are publicly available on the Atmosphere to Electrons (A2e) Data Archive and Portal.